danielsaidi/website_danielsaidi/collections/_posts/2015/2015-09-11-asp-net-and-webapi-attributes-with-structuremap.md

 }
 ```

-Second, the user must be properly authenticated, but only for some requests.
-This
-authentication is handled by a second `AuthorizationFilterAttribute`.
+Second, the user must be properly authenticated for some requests.
+This authentication is handled by a second `AuthorizationFilterAttribute`.

 ## Problems with Attributes, StructureMap and dependencies

 Both filters have dependencies to components that are resolved with StructureMap.
-However, I ran into problems when injecting dependencies into attributes.
-How
-should these dependencies be resolved?
+I ran into problems when injecting dependencies into attributes.
+How should they be resolved?

 ### Option 1: Custom filter provider

 I first tried to create a filter provider that builds up all attribute instances
 on app start, but could not get it to work with the authorization attributes.

-If
-this works, it's probably the best approach.
+If I could get this to work, using a custom filter provider is probably the best approach.

 ### Option 2: Constructor injection

-My preferred way of injecting dependencies is via constructor injection.
-The problem
-with this approach and attributes, is that constructor parameters must be specified
-each time you use the attribute.
+My preferred way of injecting dependencies is with constructor injection.
+The problem with attributes is that constructor parameters must be specified each time you use the attribute.

-Having a default constructor would mean that attributes would have to refer to the
-IoC container to resolve any dependencies, then have a second constructor with
-parameters, for e.g. unit tests:
+Having a default constructor would force attributes to refer to the IoC container to resolve any dependencies, then have a second constructor with parameters, for e.g. unit tests:

 ```csharp
 public class AuthorizeClientAttribute : AuthorizationFilterAttribute